CRDChesterDias/CubeOfSphere/README.md

 ## Files
    - .gitgnore - maybe useful for students to adjust
-   - otherwise most students can ignore the other files in this immediate directory (the skeleton source code is under .\Lighting).
+   - otherwise most students can ignore the other files in this immediate directory.
 They are (more or less) specific to the Webstorm IDE.
+The skeleton source code is sub-directory .\Lighting.

 ## Webstorm IDE